Please note: this is a draft agenda and subject to changes.

 Deploying an ex vivo functional testing platform for passage-zero patient tumor tissues

-Over the last decade, we have developed a platform to test passage-zero tumor tissues ex vivo.
-Using our standardized four-day assay, we can treat these patient tumors with a wide range of therapies to aid preclinical drug development and functional precision medicine.
-Our newest data shows that CAR T cell therapies can be effectively modeled on this platform, with patient-specific resistances potentially driven by immunosuppressive cell populations in the engrafted tumor.
+Over the last decade, the SLiCE lab has developed a platform to test passage-zero tumor tissues ex vivo.
+Using their standardized four-day assay, they can treat these patient tumors with a wide range of therapies to aid preclinical drug development and functional precision medicine.
+Their newest data shows that CAR T cell therapies can be effectively modeled on this platform, with patient-specific resistances potentially driven by immunosuppressive cell populations in the engrafted tumor.

 02:15 p.m. - 02:35 p.m.